Everybody gets down sometimes. But if you stay down for a while, or it's stopping you living your life, you might actually be depressed.

 Talk to someone you trust.
 It's best to speak to your family if you can.

-Eat right: Eat balanced.
-Eat fresh.
-And most importantly - eat green.
-Green veg may not be everyone's cuppa tea.
-But it is good for beating depression.
+Eat right: balanced, fresh, and most importantly green.
+Green veg may not be everyone's cup of tea, but it may help.

-Being depressed isn't your fault.
-And getting help doesn't make you a weak person.
+Being depressed isn't your fault, and getting help doesn't make you a weak person.
 It just means you want to get your life back on track - sooner rather than later.
+You get more advice from mental health charities Mind, MindFull and Young Minds.